-I am an award-winning bilingual journalist based in Miami, working as part of Univision's first-ever English-language news section, Univision News.
+I am an award-winning bilingual journalist based in Miami, working as part of Univision's English-language news section, Univision News.

 My journalism career began in 2006 in Washington, D.C., covering Capitol Hill for a small newsletter company.
 After a stint reporting on education, I spent four years at a global media NGO, the International Center for Journalists.

 In 2011 I bought a one-way ticket to South America to report through another language and lens, first from Buenos Aires, then from Bogotá.
 Over four years, I covered a range of stories for print and online publications including The New York Times, the Associated Press, Fast Company Magazine and Ms. Magazine.
-I reported various times from Brazil.